 Students enroll in courses offered by the American Business School, Institut Catholique de Paris, Mod'Art, or the Institut de Langue et de Culture Francaises in areas that complement their majors/fields of study and/or enrich their abroad experience.
 Possibilities include courses in fashion, studio arts, dance, theatre, film, creative writing, business/international business, political science, European literature, international relations, and French/European history.
 Students choose up to two courses taught in English.
-Honors Program The Hollins University Honors Program seeks to enhance the student learning experience by providing a challenging and engaging learning opportunity for especially motivated students.
+Honors Program courses The Hollins University Honors Program seeks to enhance the student learning experience by providing a challenging and engaging learning opportunity for especially motivated students.
 The program is designed to attract students who are intrigued by the idea of working in depth on interdisciplinary projects.
 Students in the Honors Program complete a four-semester sequence of two-credit seminars focused on planning and executing collaborative and individual scholarly and/or creative projects.
 The program differs from departmental honors by introducing research opportunities early in a student's academic career.
 In order to remain in the Honors Program, students must earn a grade of B or higher in each seminar while maintaining a minimum cumulative GPA of 3.3.
 Upon completion of the program, students will receive the Honors Program designation on their transcript.
 For more information on the Honors Program, please contact the dean of academic services.
+The Honors Program is undergoing a periodic review for the academic year 2018-19.
+Registration is closed for HNRS 101 and 102.
+Returning students who have completed HNRS 102 may enroll in HNRS 201 and 202.
 COURSES IN HONORS PROGRAM: